Scar Camouflage FAQ

 How does the procedure work?

-1. A consultation is performed to evaluate scar type, color, and skin tone.
+1. A consultation is performed to evaluate scar.

 2. Pigments are custom-matched to the client’s natural skin shade.